mariadb-corporation/maxscale-buildbot/docs/info-for-developers.md

 ### Worker and host assignment
 Worker assignment function can be changed by passing [`common.assignWorker`](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py#L197) to `nextWorker` argument of builder configurations.
 By default worker will be chosen from the list of workernames for this build.
-List of available workers can be narrowed down to workers from a specific host be setting a desired host's address as a `host` property of build.
+List of available workers can be narrowed down to workers from a specific host by setting a desired host's address as a `host` property of build.
 That way only workers from specified host will be eligible for that build.

 [`common.assignBestHost`](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py#L212) can be used to assign optimal host for a build.
 It returns host with the least instances of this build running.

 ## Schedulers
-The schedulers are in the [master/maxscale/schedulers](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/schedulers).
-Schedulers describe the launch methods of builders.
+The schedulers located in the [master/maxscale/schedulers](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/schedulers) directory.
+Schedulers acts as a build launchers.

 * For the **manual launch** of builder use the `schedulers.ForceScheduler`.
-In parameters you can specify properties and repository information in `codebases` (for example, [build scheduler](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/schedulers/build.py)).
+You can specify builds's properties in `properties` argument and repository information in `codebases` (for example, [build scheduler](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/schedulers/build.py)).

 * To **launch a builder from another builder**, you must create a `schedulers.Triggerable` (for example, [build scheduler](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/schedulers/build.py)).